saraalkhoneen/Data-mining-6/Customer credits notebook.md

 ```{r}
 nrow(dataset)
 ```
-the output was 1000 which is the number of rows
+the output is 1000, which is the number of rows

 ```{r}
  ncol(dataset)
 ```
-the output was 11 which is the number of columns
+the output is 11, which is the number of columns

 ## central tendency